f1redf0x/Canonical_Writing_Sample/Explanation/Mesh_Networking.md

 # Network Topologies

 When setting up a network, it's important for any administrator to select a network that is in line with their goals.
-Do you want centralized control that allows you to manage all of your machines from a single hub or do you prefer allowing every machine to talk to every other machine?
+Do you want centralized control that enables you to manage all of your machines from a single hub or do you prefer enabling every machine to talk to every other machine?
 How flexible and fault tolerant do you need the environment to be?

 When trying to make these judgement calls, it can be helpful to understand some of the options you might deploy.